CPS Cases/Child Abuse Allegations High-Quality Representation You Can Rely On

 Child Protective Services is a governmental department that oversees the protection and safety of children throughout the state.
 CPS is the organization called in if someone such as a teacher, family member, or physician suspects a member of the household is abusing a child.
 Unfortunately, no system of government is entirely without fault, and CPS may be called in based on false reports or even out of spite.

 If your child has been removed from your care by CPS, you have resources at your disposal to fight the accusations of child abuse.
-Our skilled attorneys at Rutter and Sleeth Law Offices have more than 60 years of combined legal experience to offer your case.
+Our skilled attorneys at Sleeth & Associates have more than 25 years of legal experience to offer your case.

 Call us about the CPS allegations you are facing as soon as possible: (573) 279-1349.